Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Dynamically disconnected diagonal stripe sectors

 \section{Dynamically disconnected diagonal stripe sectors}

 Here we show that $90^\circ$ rotated versions of the diagonal stripe state lie in dynamically disconnected sectors under the action of $\mathcal{F}_{\sublO}$ and $\mathcal{F}_{\sublO}^\dagger$.
-This property explains the broken $90^\circ$ rotation symmetry of the spin structure factor in Fig.~\ref{fig:Stair_Sq_FT}(a) and shows that this asymmetry is not a consequence of spontaneous lattice symmetry breaking, but rather due to the asymmetry of the diagonal stripe state itself.
+This property explains the broken $90^\circ$ rotation symmetry of the spin structure factor in Fig.~5(a) of the main text and shows that this asymmetry is not a consequence of spontaneous lattice symmetry breaking, but rather due to the asymmetry of the diagonal stripe state itself.